Addressing Hidden Assets in Colorado Divorce

 • Making big-ticket purchases and undervaluing them.
 For example, buying an expensive item (or more) and then promptly acting as if they are far less valuable than they are, all while knowing they will be able to resell the items later and get their money back or even make a profit.

-Halligan LLC has had great success for their clients finding and presenting hidden assets to the courts so that they could and were fairly adjudicated.
-Sometimes a spouse will not find hidden assets until after a divorce is final.
+Halligan LLC has had great success in their clients finding and presenting hidden assets to the courts so that they could and were fairly adjudicated.
+Sometimes, a spouse will not find hidden assets until after a divorce is final.
 Colorado allows a five-year window to seek relief if hidden or undisclosed assets are discovered.

 It’s important, of course, to begin any search for assets you believe may be hidden as soon as you feel you have a reasonable suspicion it may be happening.
 Talk to us.